onfiiva/BreweryMobile/README.md

 # BreweryMobile
 Brewery Mobile App

-Android Studio Brewery project for User to order Beer;
+Android Studio Brewery project using Brewery API for User to order Beer;

 Some features as:
 - Authorization using token;